kaziridwan/ender3-ultra/README.md

 of an all in one machine with Bambulab's software-hardware integration.
 But then again, the toolchanges aren't automatic.
 And I'd rather buy a larger X1C, Makera Carvera, Cricut and laser cutter/ engravers separately (also throw in a high-res resin printer/ UV printer; anything that helps in desktop manufacturing/ prototyping).

-Although I wanted to skip the Stealthburner toolhead, because Sprite Extruder is more than enough, but because Sprite Extruder has reached end of life in 2025, I will consider a Stealthburner mod sometime in future.
+Although I wanted to skip the Stealthburner toolhead, as Sprite Extruder is more than enough, but its "almost" unavoidable as Sprite Extruder has reached end of life in 2025.
+I will consider a Stealthburner mod sometime in future.
+Thankfully due to X-Axis linear rails, this seems to be quite possible, also opening up the possibility of other toolheads like cnc and laser.

 ---